ARTFROST1/obrazz/Docs/Extra/APPLY_CATEGORY_FIX.md

 # Fix for Items Category Check Constraint Error

+## ✅ STATUS: RESOLVED (2025-10-14)

+**This fix has been successfully applied!**

-## Problem
+## Problem (RESOLVED)

-When trying to add wardrobe items, you're getting this error:
+When trying to add wardrobe items, you were getting this error:

 ```
 ERROR  Error creating item: {"code": "23514", "details": null, "hint": null, "message": "new row for relation \"items\" violates check constraint"}
 ```

-This happens because the database schema doesn't match the app's TypeScript category types.
+This happened because the database schema didn't match the app's TypeScript category types.

 ## Solution: Apply Database Migration